lejohnm/codeactivity/README.md

 This repo contains the class activities for students in the Road to Hire Code academy.

-The repo is updated daily with activity solutions and weekly for new activites.
+The repo is updated daily with class solutions and weekly for new activites.

 ## Clone this repo